AIS-Bonn/neural_mvs/README.md

 # License
-NeuralMVS is provided under the terms of the MIT license (see LICENSE).
-We bundle various other libraries (see ./deps) which may have different licenses.
+NeuralMVS is provided under the terms of the MIT license (see LICENSE)